lawaloa/SQL_Project_1/README.md

   md_water_services.well_pollution_copy;
 ```

-##### 📌 Key Takeaway

-By testing fixes step by step on a temporary copy, validating them, and only then cleaning up, I ensured that bad data never entered the main table — a critical best practice I always follow when working on real-world datasets.

-### Conclusion
+##### 💡 Reflection

+This step-by-step journey really showed me the **importance of data integrity validation**.
+Even with over **60,000 records**, small inconsistencies—like mislabeled descriptions—could easily mislead the analysis.

+By applying **controlled updates**, testing them on a safe copy of the table, and validating results before cleanup, I learned that **data cleaning is not just technical**—it’s fundamental to building **trustworthy insights** and ensuring that decisions are backed by reliable information.

 ---

-#### 💡 Reflection

-This step really showed me the importance of **data integrity validation**.
-Even though the database had over **60,000 records**, small errors like mislabeled descriptions could easily create misleading insights.
-By applying controlled updates, testing them on a copy, and then cleaning up, I demonstrated how **careful data cleaning** is not just technical, but also an essential part of building trust in any analysis project.

-##### 🧹 Before Cleaning
+###### 🧹 Before Cleaning

-Here’s a snapshot of the inconsistent records **before applying the cleaning process**:
+Here’s a snapshot of inconsistent records **before applying the cleaning process**:

 | source_id     | date                | description                      | pollutant_ppm | biological | results |
 |---------------|---------------------|----------------------------------|---------------|------------|---------|